-The fall semester will begin on Tuesday, August 24.
-Reading Days return on October 9 through 12.
-Thanksgiving Recess is November 24 through 28, and courses ends on Tuesday, December 7.
+The spring semester will begin on Wednesday, January 19.
+Spring Recess is March 5 through 13, and courses ends on Tuesday, May 3.
+A Reading Day will be offered on May 4.
 For more information visit the Academic Calendar.

 As a top research university, we are deeply committed to advancing knowledge.
 While we have had to adapt to new ways of conducting research over the last year, this commitment has never been stronger.
 In the midst of a global pandemic, the University of Virginia mobilized its resources and researchers to find a test and vaccine for COVID-19, treat patients, track the COVID-19 globally, and analyze the crisis through the lens of history, politics, economics, business, law and more.